static-dev/filewrap/README.md

 f.absolute // /Users/doge/projects/personal-site/index.html
 ```

+Note that your relative path will _never_ include a leading slash no matter how you initialize, so you can count on this being consistent.
+And your absolute path will be the `path.join` result of your root and relative paths.
+Platform-specific directory dividers will always be fully respected.

+#### Map Helpers

 Now if you have an array of these wrapped files, you may want to quickly unwrap them all into relative or absolute paths.
 Filewrap also exposes a couple convenient helpers that make this clear and simple:

 ```js